 - More expensive than laptops with similar specs

-Surface Pro 6 – Best Windows Laptop For Online Teaching
+Surface Pro 7 – Best Small Laptop For Online Teaching (12.3 inch screen)

 The Surface Pro 6 from Microsoft is a laptop that can also double as a tablet.
 This is an excellent alternative to the Macbook if you don’t want to buy into the Apple ecosystem.

 With a gorgeous 12.3″ screen, it has the option to detach the keyboard and use it like a tablet or you can use the keyboard like a laptop.
 It comes with an excellent camera, is small and light weight and is powered by Windows 10, not some mobile operating system like all tablets.

 This means you get a device that is wonderfully flexible.
 Want a tablet, laptop and Windows 10 combination device?
 Look no further than the Surface Pro 6 from Microsoft.